Amalfi-Festival/amalfi-festival-org/_programs/choral.md

     cost: 2195
     name: Cost (not including airfare)
     description: Balance due will be made in two payments of $975.
 Invoices will be sent to trip participants with the deadline for those amounts.
+tuition-guests:
+    intro: Guests of the choral tour will enjoy the same special trips and group activities and attend concerts on the other side of the podium.
+The cost and registration fees are the same for participants and guests.
+The registration form has a section for guests to apply.
+    cost: true
+    name: true
+    description: true
 cancellation-policy:
     trip-insurance-required: true
     full-refund: